FarzanaMahamudRini1/Farzana-Mahamud-Rini/README.md

 <img width="1030" height="491" alt="rini" src="https://github.com/user-attachments/assets/d3d48c23-d30a-40a8-ae32-85d4c567b258" />

-Hi there, I'm Farzana Mahamud Rini

 ### 🙋🏻‍♀️ About Me
-A Data enthusiast specializing in analysis, modeling, and visualization — bridging data to decisions.
+Hi there, I'm Farzana Mahamud Rini, a Data enthusiast specializing in analysis, modeling, and visualization — bridging data to decisions.

 ### 📚 Projects
 Welcome to my portfolio, where I showcase some of my key projects and hands-on work.